Murder of Travis Alexander: Social media

-The Twitter account in Arias' name is operated by Arias' friends on her behalf.
-On June 22, from that account, Arias tweeted, "Just don't know yet if I will plea or appeal."
+The Twitter account in Arias's name is operated by Arias's friends on her behalf.
+On June 22, 2013, from that account, Arias tweeted, "Just don't know yet if I will plea or appeal."

-On March 6, 2015, after the retrial of the penalty phase concluded, it was reported that juror #17, the sole holdout, received death threats and police were posted at her house.
-Dennis Elias, a jury consultant, said "The very fact that people are making death threats and trying to out her, it is not a proud day for any single one of those people and they should be ashamed."

 Adaptations

 Jodi Arias: Dirty Little Secret, a made-for-television movie, stars Lost actress Tania Raymonde as Arias and Jesse Lee Soffer, of The Mob Doctor and Chicago P.D., as Alexander.
 Prosecutor Juan Martinez was played by Ugly Betty actor Tony Plana and David Zayas, of Dexter, portrays detective Esteban Flores.
 Created for and distributed by the Lifetime Network, the film premiered June 22, 2013.

-On January 21, 2023, Lifetime did another Jodi Arias movie titled Bad Behind Bars: Jodi Arias which stars Celina Sinden as Jodi Arias, Tricia Black as Donovan Bering, and Lynn Rafferty as Tracy Brown.
+On January 21, 2023, Lifetime released another Jodi Arias movie titled Bad Behind Bars: Jodi Arias which stars Celina Sinden as Jodi Arias, Tricia Black as Donovan Bering, and Lynn Rafferty as Tracy Brown.